Textualize/textual/README.md

 # Textual

-Textual is a *Rapid Application Development* framework for Python.

 Build sophisticated, cross-platform, user interfaces with a simple Python API.

-Run your apps in the terminal or a [web browser](https://github.com/Textualize/textual-web)!
+Run your apps in the terminal or a web browser with [Textual Web](https://github.com/Textualize/textual-web) or [Textual Serve](https://github.com/Textualize/textual-serve).

+## Videos

 <details>
   <summary> 🎬 Demonstration </summary>